 Friday, August 8-Sunday, August 24

-Every August, the massive New York International Fringe Festival takes over multiple downtown Manhattan venues with cutting-edge performances—most of which are not good for kids.
-However, this year there are four designated FringeJr productions that are specifically aimed at families: the wacky sci-fi romp Alienne: The Musical Adventures of My Little Martian; And Then Came Tango a play inspired by the famous pair of male chinstrap penguins from the Central Park Zoo that hatched and raised a chick named Tango in 1999; and a pair of bilingual musical shows from the Italian company ExtraTeatro, My Monster Friend a mash up of classic horror films and rock opera and the hysterical musical duo of Vagabond$.
-All four are playing on different dates at the Theater at the 14th Street Y but you can see excerpts and meet the casts in advance for FREE at Fort FringeJr. $13
+Every August, the massive New York International Fringe Festival takes over multiple downtown Manhattan venues with cutting-edge live performances—most of which are not good for kids.
+However, this year there are four FringeJr productions playing at the 14th Street Y that are specifically aimed at families: the wacky sci-fi romp Alienne: The Musical Adventures of My Little Martian; And Then Came Tango inspired by the Central Park Zoo's famous male penguin partners that raised a chick in 1999; and a pair of bilingual musicals from the Italian company ExtraTeatro, My Monster Friend and Vagabond$.
+Want a sneak peek before you buy tickets?
+You can see excerpts and meet the casts in advance for FREE at Fort FringeJr. $13

 Hong Kong Dragon Boat Festival – Corona